akhil27styles/My-Practice/README.md

-# Leetcode-Practice
+# Daily-Practice
-Leetcode practice solutions
+Daily 4 to 5 QS practice